(updated on 26/02/2020)

 Earth’s average surface temperature has risen about 0.9°C [1.62°F] since the late 19th century due to a substantial increase of Co2 and other toxic gases in the atmosphere.

-Most of the warming happened in the past 35 years.
+Most of the warming happened in the past 35 years has consistently propelled climate change.
 And the last 5 years were the warmest on record.
 According to the Natural Resource Defense Council [NRDL], the rising temperature has resulted in longer and hotter heat waves, more frequent droughts, heavier rainfall, and powerful hurricanes, disrupting the weather balance across the globe.

 In June 2019, Europe witnessed one of the deadliest ‘heatwave’ ever on history.